swiiny/create-nextjs-dapp/README.md

 ## Introduction

-This is a starter for building dapps with Nextjs, React and ethers.
+This is a starter for building Dapps with Nextjs, React and ethers.
 By running `npx create-nextjs-dapp` you will be able to choose a **_project name_** and the **_template_** you want to use directly **_from your terminal_**.

 Here is the list of the available templates: